aphuongle95/TextClassification/readme.md

+## Text Classifier Training with Huggingface and W&B ##
-This repo contains code to train a text classifier using huggingface.
-To find the best set of hyperparameters, it use sweeps from wandb to configure random search.
+This repository contains code for training a text classifier using the Huggingface library.
+It leverages the powerful tools from Weights & Biases (W&B) to find the optimal set of hyperparameters through a sophisticated random search mechanism.